SoftwareAG/c8y-releasenotes/content/release-10-9-0/announcements-10-9-0.md

 If the old Apama Analytics Builder or Apama EPL Apps applications had been assigned to specific groups or users, a tenant will need to configure role-based access and assign roles to control the visibility of the corresponding pages within the Streaming Analytics application.
 See [Controlling access to the Streaming Analytics application](https://cumulocity.com/guides/10.9.0/apama/advanced/#control-access) for more information.
-This migration is a one-time step that needs to be performed manually.
+This migration is a one-time step that must be performed manually.

 #### Backwards incompatibility change to the Cumulocity IoT bundles in Apama